Akron RubberDucks: 2014–present

-On October 29, 2013, the Akron Aeros officially changed their name to the Akron RubberDucks.
+On October 29, 2013, the Akron Aeros officially changed their name to the Akron RubberDucks, paying homage to Akron as the original "Rubber Capital of the World" and celebrating the family entertainment aspect of Minor League Baseball.
+The team introduced a color scheme of Blue Flame, Racing Yellow, Fire Orange and Tire Black, the first team in professional baseball to hold this combination.
+Webster was announced as a new mascot of the team, joining Orbit and Homer that were carried over from the Aeros branding.

+At the conclusion of the 2014 season, the RubberDucks were awarded the "Best New Logo/Branding" from Ballpark Digest, a leading publisher of baseball news and business.
+The team also recognized a 15.7% year-over-year attendance increase following the rebrand, totaling 350,704 people across 68 games.

-The RubberDucks won their first Eastern League Championship under the new name in 2016, sweeping Trenton 3-0.
+The organization added a fourth mascot in 2016, a female duck named Rubberta.
+Later that year, the RubberDucks won their first Eastern League Championship under the new name, sweeping the Trenton Thunder, 3–0.
 Akron also hosted the 2016 Eastern League All-Star Game at Canal Park.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the RubberDucks were placed into the Double-A Northeast.
 They won the Southwest Division title with a 73–46 record.
 They qualified for the championship playoffs by possessing the league's best record.
 Akron defeated the Bowie Baysox, 3–0, in the best-of-five series to win the Double-A Northeast championship.
-Rouglas Odor was selected as the league Manager of the Year.
-In 2022, the Double-A Northeast became known as the Eastern League, the name historically used by the regional circuit prior to the 2021 reorganization.
+Rouglas Odor was selected as the league's Manager of the Year.
+In 2022, the Double-A Northeast reverted back to the Eastern League name, the name historically used by the regional circuit prior to 2021.